mehmetalici/problems-vs-algorithms/README.md

 O(log(n))

 #### Analysis:
-the solution is threefold: First, we find the pivot index through divide & conquer approach.
+the solution is threefold: First, we find the pivot index through Divide & Conquer approach.
 Then, we divide the array by the pivot index to obtain two sorted sub-arrays.
-Finally, we perform binary search in the sub-array whose range covers the given number.
+Finally, we perform Binary Search in the sub-array whose range covers the given number.

 In the first part of the solution, we divide the array from the middle recursively to eventually reach to the pivot index.
 Checking for the pivot index is O(1), and therefore the recurrence relation is obtained as T(n) = T(n/2) + O(1).
 The general solution to this relation is, then, O(logn).

 Next, dividing the array by the pivot as well as obtaining two sorted arrays are trivially O(1) each.

-Finally, the binary search algorithm takes O(logn) time to find the position of the number in the obtained sorted array.
+Finally, Binary Search algorithm takes O(logn) time to find the position of the number in the obtained sorted array.

 ## Acknowledgements